By David Maciolek | Contributor | Breaking Brands, Inc.

 - Video marketing generates leads — 86%

-But to hit the bull’s eye, you should never produce a video just for the sake of having a video.
+But to hit the bull’s eye, you should never produce B2B video content just for the sake of having a video.
 A compromised video can sink your message.

-Professionally-produced, smartly-branded, high quality video raises you up.
+Professionally-produced, smartly-branded, high-quality B2B video content raises you up.

 Remember this video production credo, which applies to nearly any field: “Good.
 Fast.
 Cheap.
 Pick two.”
 If you want it good and fast, it won’t be cheap.
 If you want it fast and cheap, it won’t be good.
 You get the idea.

-How do you develop video marketing that’s good, comes together quickly, doesn’t cost a fortune, and effectively represents your brand?
+How do you develop B2B video content that’s good, comes together quickly, doesn’t cost a fortune, and effectively represents your brand?
 Here are some tips to help give you the right “look.”
 Let’s begin before you shoot or animate one frame of content…

 It’s all about WHAT YOU KNOW.
 Know your target audience.
 Know what motivates them.
 What their business goals are.
 Most of all, know what keeps them up at night.
 Because you’re the one who’s going to help them sleep like well-fed babies.